Home Diseases and Conditions Essential Tremor

 A clinical trial is using transcranial ultrasound to treat essential tremor in the USA.

-There is a clinical trial in Toronto for patients with essential tremor.
+There is a second clinical trial in Toronto, evaluating the clinical outcomes for patients treated for essential tremor.

 There is a clinical trial in China for patients with a reduced SDR.